3246251196/adtools_testing/README.md

 running in parallel with every other test case.
 The test framework handles contention everywhere else using this exact approach.

+#### Standalone makefiles with integrated tests
+In various tests there may be a file named "sa.makefile".
+This file can be used instead of the makefile in the case that there should also be an option to run the test without using the test framework.
+This file must be manually created.
+The file does not have to be called "sa.makefile", it can be called whatever is desired, but that name is a general guideline.

+The test framework will never do anything with this file.
+It is just useful for those that want to pull this repository down and run the tests immediately in their own way.

 #### Integration test user configurable variables
 ##### Deletion of files (variable: CLEAN_ME)
 In the case you are integrating a test into the test framework and you want to